-Messick focuses on the construct-centered approach in accordance with his purpose in writing.
-Salient for our purposes, however, is the chain of reasoning he identifies here.
+Messick (1994) focuses on the construct-centered approach in accordance with his purpose in writing.
+Salient for our purposes, however, is the chain of reasoning he identifies.
 Regardless of the aim of or psychological perspective assumed by a particular assessment (e.g., construct-, domain-, rubric-centered), the same chain of reasoning is central to constructing a valid assessment.

-In assessment, we want to make some claim about student knowledge, skills, or abilities (KSAs), and we want our claims to be valid (see Kane (in press) for a focused discussion of content-related validity evidence).
-Ideas and terminology from Wigmore's (1937) and Toulmin's (1958) work on argumentation help us link this goal to the concrete aspects of task development.
-Both used graphic representations to illustrate the fundamentals of evidentiary reasoning, the thinking that links observable but fallible data
+In assessment, we want to make some claim about student knowledge, skills, or abilities (KSAs),1 and we want our claims to be valid (see Kane [in press] for a focused discussion of content-related validity evidence).
+Ideas and terminology from Wigmore's (1937) and

-&lt;sup>1 Industrial psychologists use the phrase "knowledge, skills, or abilities", or KSAs, to refer to the targets of the inferences they draw.
+1 Industrial psychologists use the phrase "knowledge, skills, or abilities" (KSAs) to refer to the targets of the inferences they draw.
 We borrow the term and apply it more broadly with the understanding that for assessments cast from different psychological perspectives and serving varied purposes, the nature of the targets of inference and the kinds of information that will inform them may vary widely in their particulars.

-to a targeted claim by means of a warrant, a rationale or generalization that grounds the inference.
+Toulmin's (1958) work on argumentation helps us link this goal to the concrete aspects of task development.
+Both used graphic representations to illustrate the fundamentals of evidentiary reasoning, the thinking that links observable but fallible data to a targeted claim by means of a warrant, a rationale or generalization that grounds the inference.
 In a court case, the target claim might concern whether the defendant stole a particular red car.
 A witness's testimony that he saw the defendant driving a red car shortly after the time of the theft constitutes evidence to support the claim, since the observation is consistent with the defendant stealing the car and driving it away-but it is not conclusive evidence, since there are alternative explanations, such as that a friend had loaned her a different red car that day.
-It is always necessary to establish the credentials of evidence-its relevance, its credibility, and its force (Schum, 1994).
+It is always necessary to establish the credentials of evidence: its relevance, its credibility, and its force (Schum, 1994).

 Educational assessment reflects the same fundamental processes of evidentiary reasoning.
 Assessment claims concern a student's capabilities in, for example, designing science experiments, analyzing characters' motives in novels, or using conversational Spanish to buy vegetables at the market.
 For each claim, we need to present relevant evidence, where criteria for relevance are determined by our warrant-what we know and what we think about proficiency, and what people might say or do in particular situations that provides clues about their proficiency.
-Section 2.2 shows how representational forms like Toulmin's and Wigmore's can be used to sketch out assessment arguments.
-Section 2.3 then shows how ECD moves an argument into a design for the machinery of an assessment-tasks, rubrics, statistical models, and the like-in terms of three kinds of models: a student model, evidence models, and task models.
+Section 2.2 shows how Toulmin's and Wigmore's representational forms can be used to sketch out assessment arguments.
+Section 2.3 then shows how ECD moves an argument into a design for the machinery of an assessment tasks, rubrics, statistical models, and the like-in terms of three kinds of models: Student Models, Evidence Models, and Task Models.
 As in law, the more complex and interrelated the collection of evidence and warrants becomes, the more helpful it is to have a framework that shows how these elements together contribute to our claim.